-First of all, Mother's Day is just around the corner, and I've teamed up with my friends at Fair Trade USA (along with some other fabulous bloggers) for a virtual Mother's Day brunch.
-I developed this recipe especially for the occasion, and I have to tell you, I may never bake individual cinnamon rolls ever again.
-My favorite part of a cinnamon roll is the soft, flaky interior, and - guess what.
+Believe me when I say that I may never bake individual cinnamon rolls ever again!
+My favorite part of a cinnamon roll is the soft, flaky interior, and – guess what.
 You get more of that when you make one giant cinnamon roll!
 And you can slice it like cake!
 I really love how all those beautiful layers separate ever-so-slightly on the plate.
-It's irresistible when smothered with orange-zested cream cheese glaze (I swoon!).
+It’s irresistible when smothered with orange-nested cream cheese glaze (I swoon!).

-Now to even more good stuff - step-by-step instructions for the skillet cinnamon roll.
-You'll see my process below, and I hope it will serve as a helpful guide while you make your own!
+Following, you’ll find step-by-step instructions for the skillet cinnamon roll.
+I hope it will serve as a helpful guide while you make your own!

 The entire process is a little messy, but well worth the end result.
 The muscovado sugar really punches up the brown sugar flavor, so it’s worth seeking out next time you’re at the grocery store.